 The conditions governing the complaints and appeals procedures are detailed in the annexed Rules of Procedure.

-184.108.40.206 The members of the Supervisory Authority shall be appointed by the Council from a list proposed by the Director-General composed of candidates independent from EUMETSAT for a period of three years.
+- The members of the Supervisory Authority shall be appointed by the Council from a list proposed by the Director-General composed of candidates independent from EUMETSAT for a period of four years.
 This period may be extended.
 If a member is at any time unable to continue to serve, a new appointment shall be made for the unexpired term.

-22.214.171.124 The Secretary shall be appointed by the Director-General on recommendation of the Data Protection Officer and shall be a staff member of EUMETSAT.
+- The Secretary and his/her Deputy Secretary shall be appointed by the Director-General on recommendation of the Data Protection Officer and after consultation with the Chairperson of the Supervisory Authority.
+The Secretary and his/her Deputy Secretary shall be a staff member of EUMETSAT.

-126.96.36.199 In the exercise of his/her duties, the Secretary shall be subject only to the authority of the Supervisory Authority.
+- In the exercise of his/her duties, the Secretary shall be subject only to the authority of the Supervisory Authority and shall preserve the confidentiality of the Supervisory Authority’s proceedings.

-188.8.131.52 The Secretary is responsible for receiving, transmitting and managing appeals lodged by Data Subject(s).
+- The Secretary assists the Supervisory Authority in matters of administration and communication, including receiving, transmitting and managing appeals lodged by Data Subject(s).
+The Secretary is reachable via Data_protection_supervisory_authority@eumetsat.int.

 These Rules of Procedure supplement the provisions set out in Sec.
 9.5 of the Personal Data Protection Policy of EUMETSAT.

-1.1 A complaint must be submitted in writing via the Director of Administration within twenty (20) days from either (i) the date of decision by the Data Protection Officer under Sec.
+- A complaint must be submitted in writing via the Director of Administration within one month from either (i) the date of decision by the Data Protection Officer under Sec.
 9.2.5 of the Personal Data Protection Policy or (ii) communication of a personal data breach according to Sec.
 9.4.3 of the Personal Data Protection Policy.

-1.2 In exceptional cases, the Director of Administration in consultation with the Director-General may accept a complaint submitted after the expiry of the twenty (20) day period.
+- In exceptional cases, the Director of Administration in consultation with the Director-General may accept a complaint submitted after the expiry of the one-month period.

-2.1 The Director-General shall give a reasoned decision on the complaint as soon as possible and shall notify the Data Subject no later than twenty (20) days from the date of its receipt.
+- The Director-General shall give a reasoned decision on the complaint as soon as possible and shall notify the Data Subject no later than one month from the date of its receipt.

-2.3 The absence of a reply to the complaint within the twenty (20) day period shall be deemed an implicit decision rejecting the complaint.
+- The absence of a reply to the complaint within the one-month period shall be deemed an implicit decision rejecting the complaint.

 2.5 In the event of either explicit or implicit rejection of a complaint, the Data Subject may appeal to the Supervisory Authority.

-3.2 Appeals shall be made in writing.
+- Appeals shall be made in writing, in paper or in electronic form.
 They shall state the grounds of appeal and be accompanied by documentary evidence in support thereof.
+Appeals shall be dated and signed and shall include the name and contact details of the Appellant, as well as of the Counsel representing the Claimant if applicable.

-3.3 The Secretary will promptly transmit the appeal and all documentary evidence to the Supervisory Authority.
+- The Secretary will promptly acknowledge receipt and transmit the appeal and all documentary evidence to the Supervisory Authority.

-Members of the Supervisory are under an obligation to recuse themselves in cases where an actual or perceived conflict of interest exists, notably if they:
+Members of the Supervisory are under an obligation to recuse themselves in cases where an actual or perceived conflict of interest exists.
+This is the case, if:

-- have a personal or professional interest in the appeal;
+- They have a personal or professional interest in the appeal;

-- participated in preparing the decision challenged or the appeal lodged.
+- They participated in preparing the decision challenged or the appeal lodged;

 - the Data Subject has exhausted the complaints procedure as set out in Section I of these Rules of Procedure; and